 - Provide federated access to accounts using AWS SSO

-The landing zone set up by AWS Control Tower is managed using a set of mandatory and strongly recommended guardrails, which customers select through a self-service console experience to ensure accounts and configurations comply with your policies.
+The landing zone set up by AWS Control Tower is managed using a set of mandatory and strongly recommended guardrails, which customers select through a self-service console to ensure that accounts and configurations comply with your policies.

-Preventive & Detective Guardrails
+Preventive and Detective Guardrails

 Guardrails are pre-packaged governance rules for security, operations, and compliance that customers can select and apply enterprise-wide or to specific groups of accounts.
 A guardrail is expressed in plain English, and enforces a specific governance policy for your AWS environment that can be enabled within an AWS Organizations organizational unit (OU).
-Each guardrail contains two dimensions: it can be either preventive or detective, and it can be either mandatory or optional.
+Each guardrail has two dimensions: it can be either preventive or detective, and it can be either mandatory or optional.
 Preventive guardrails establish intent and prevent deployment of resources that don’t conform to your policies (for example, ‘Enable AWS CloudTrail in all accounts’).
 Detective guardrails (for example, ‘Detect whether public read access to Amazon S3 buckets is allowed’) continuously monitor deployed resources for nonconformance.
-Control Tower automatically translates guardrails into granular AWS policies by:
+AWS Control Tower automatically translates guardrails into granular AWS policies by:

 - Establishing a configuration baseline using AWS CloudFormation